North America is rich in diversity and has plenty of different perspectives when it comes to the inexplicable.

 Hale suspected that something had entered her, and due to the portal being opened, the spirits were “bumping” into her.

 Other instances of poltergeist activity included the wild movements of a chandelier, doors slamming, lights flickering and electronic voice phenomenon.

-“There’s definitely something there, but I had never seen the big stuff that had happened to (Keith) before,” she said.
+“There’s something there, but I had never seen the big stuff that had happened to (Keith) before,” she said.

 Further research did reveal that the land was previously inhabited by the Sammamish people, who were displaced after the Puget Sound War in 1856.
 Irish settlers also arrived in the area.

-“If Keith would’ve been a white man, and some of the comments were really nasty and upsetting, and why would the black community put themselves out there like that,” she said.
+“If Keith would’ve been a white man, and some of the comments were nasty and upsetting, and why would the black community put themselves out there like that,” she said.
 “You don’t see a lot of Latinos either.
 It’s mostly white people you see in these shows.